giuliano-97/mpc/README.md

-# Temperature control of a refrigerated truck.
+# Temperature control of a refrigerated truck

 This repository contains the source code of the mini-project for the Model-Predictive control course of ETH Zurich - Spring Semester 2020.